-Monmouth County Workers Compensation lawyers here at Riviere Cresci & Singer know the workmens’ comp laws.
+Monmouth County Workers Compensation lawyers here at Paul Riviere knows the workmens’ comp laws.
 As per the law it does not provide for compensation in the form of “pain and suffering” Rather, we see limitation based upon “functional loss.”
 A functional loss assessment is how the Monmouth County Judge will determine your compensation for you inability to perform tasks at work or in daily living.

 How does this happen?
 After we have filed a formal Workers Compensation claim called a Claim Petition, our office will obtain the medical evidence documenting your injuries.
 We will then send you to a professional health care provider that has expertise with regard to your types of injuries.
 The insurance carrier will do the same.
 After you see these doctors they will author permanency reports.
 When it comes time for settlement these same reports will be used by both sides to reach an agreeable percentage of disability.
 If an agreement cannot be reached the case will go to a trial before a Workers’ Compensation Judge.
 The final percentage of disability, determined by trial or settlement, will then be quantified into a monetary award.